Secure Trajectory Planning Against Undetectable Spoofing Attacks: Undetectable attacks and secure trajectories for robots with unicycle dynamics

 for all $t \in [\bar t, T]$.
 To prove undetectability of the considered attack, we observe that $\subscr{x}{n}(\bar t) = x(\bar t)$, and equivalently show the identity between the time derivatives of \eqref{eq:undetectabilityUnicycle} for all $t \in (\bar t, T]$, which reads

 where we used the relationships $\cos \subscr{\phi}{n} = 1$ and $\sin \subscr{\phi}{n}=0$ at all times.
 As a result, undetectability of the given attack follows by substitution.
-To conclude, we note that $(\nu, \omega)$ is undetectable and violates (C1) and (C2). \QED \end{pf} From Theorem~\ref{thm:secureControlInputUnicycle}, a secure trajectory exists only if initial and final position are aligned with the origin.
-This aspect of secure trajectories is consistent with similar conclusions previously drawn in Theorem~\ref{thm:secureControlInput} and Lemma~\ref{lem:accessibleConfigurations}.
+To conclude, we note that $(\nu, \omega)$ is undetectable and violates (C1) and (C2). \QED \end{pf} From Theorem~\ref{thm:secureControlInputUnicycle}, a secure trajectory exists only if initial position, final position, and the origin are collinear.
+We conclude by observing that this aspect is consistent with the similar conclusions previously drawn in Theorem~\ref{thm:secureControlInput} and Lemma~\ref{lem:accessibleConfigurations}.

 \begin{rem}{\bf \textit{(Generality of our methods)}} The approach presented in this work for the characterization of undetectable attacks and the resulting effects on the robot trajectories can be generalized to a wider class of nonlinear systems and attacks.
 The approach consists of three main steps, namely, the characterization of undetectable trajectories by studying the Lie derivatives of the measurement equations, the characterization of undetectable inputs and secure trajectories by solving a set of nonlinear algebraic equations akin to \eqref{eq: implicit undetectability condition} and \eqref{eq:undetectabilityUnicycle}, and the study of the submanifold of the state space that can be reached by undetectable attacks.
 While systematic tools may exist to solve the first two steps for a broad class of dynamics, the problem of nonlinear constrained controllability in the third step, which is solved in this paper via numerical optimization, requires the development of novel control theories and tools. \QEDB \end{rem}